-The obverse design for the entire series features the bust of Liberty, designed by Robert Scot.
-The image is said to have been proposed by Gilbert Stuart and based on Philadelphia resident Ann Willing Bingham.
-While this statement is accepted as fact by some, others consider it to simply be numismatic rumor.
-The image of Liberty is facing right with hair lightly bound in a ribbon.
-Her bust visible and partially draped, hence the name given to the design.
-The inscription “LIBERTY” appears above and the date below.
-The design is completed by stars representing states in the Union, either fifteen in number (1795, 1796 and some 1797 varieties), sixteen (some 1797 varieties after Tennessee was admitted as the 16th state to the Union) or thirteen (a minority of 1797 dated half dimes).
+The obverse design for the entire Draped Bust Half Dime series features the bust of Liberty, designed by Robert Scot.
+The image is said to have been based on the work of Gilbert Stuart who had used Philadelphia resident Ann Willing Bingham as a model.
+Liberty appears facing right, with her hair lightly bound by a ribbon.
+Her bust is visible and partially draped, hence the name given to the design.
+The inscription LIBERTY appears above with the date below.
+The design is completed by either fifteen, sixteen, or thirteen stars encircling the border.
+Initially, the number of stars represented the number of states in the Union, but as more states were added it was decided to revert to thirteen stars to represent only the original states.

-The so-called “small eagle” reverse issued from 1796-1797 features an eagle viewed from the front, in a somewhat natural state, inside a wreath bound with a ribbon at the bottom.
-The only other design feature is the inscription “UNITED STATES OF AMERICA”, which runs in a circle from the bottom left, around to the bottom right of the coin.
-No denomination is expressed, a feature on much of the early American coinage.
+The reverse for the first subtype, known as the “small eagle” design, was issued from 1796 to 1797.
+The design features an eagle standing on a bank of clouds and encircled by a wreath bound with a ribbon at the bottom.
+The only other design feature is the inscription UNITED STATES OF AMERICA, which runs in a circle from the bottom left to the bottom right.
+As in the previous series, there is no indication of the denomination present on the coin.

-Production of Draped Bust Half Dimes would be halted in 1797 and not resumed until 1800.
-In the meantime, the small eagle reverse had been replaced on the other silver denominations, so it was also altered when the production of half dimes resumed.
-The so-called “heraldic eagle” reverse featured an eagle which was more stylistic and less natural in appearance.
-A large shield is placed at the eagle’s breast and a ribbon in its beak, with the inscription “E PLURIBUS UNUM”.
-In one claw there is a bundle of arrows, and in the other is an olive branch.
-A cluster of clouds is placed above the eagle, with an arrangement of thirteen small stars between the clouds and the eagle.
-The inscription “UNITED STATES OF AMERICA” surrounds the image.
+Production for the series was halted in 1797 and not resumed until 1800.
+During this time, the small eagle reverse had been replaced on the other silver denominations, so it was also replaced once the production of half dimes resumed.
+The second subtype for the series, known as the “heraldic eagle” design, was issued from 1800 until the conclusion of the series in 1805.
+The design features a stylized eagle with its wings outstretched and a large shield placed over its breast.
+The eagle holds a ribbon it is beak with the words E PLURIBUS UNUM, and its talons grasp a bundle of arrows and an olive branch.
+An arc of clouds is placed above the eagle, with an arrangement of thirteen small stars placed between the clouds and the eagle.
+The inscription UNITED STATES OF AMERICA surrounds the image.